Trump Fed choice Stephen Moore withdraws amid controversy

 Numerous Republican senators had said they objected to Moore’s disparaging past writings about women or had sidestepped questions about whether they would back him.
 In recent weeks, Moore had said he regretted the writings and said they were meant as humor columns.

-Moore was an adviser to Trump’s presidential campaign who helped design the 2017 tax cuts.
-Moore’s candidacy immediately met widespread skepticism about whether he was qualified for a Fed board position and concerns about his background as a highly politicized commentator on economic issues.
+As an adviser to Trump’s presidential campaign, Moore helped design the 2017 tax cuts.
+Yet his candidacy immediately met widespread skepticism about whether he was qualified for a Fed board position and concerns about his background as a highly politicized commentator on economic issues.

 After Trump named Moore as a potential nominee in late March, Gregory Mankiw, a Harvard professor who was a top adviser to President George W. Bush, observed that Moore “does not have the intellectual gravitas for this important job” and urged the Senate to keep him off the Fed.